 This incision is made around the lower border of the areola at the junction of the areola and the skin.
 Because the incision goes through the breast ducts and glands, a periareolar incision may result in a higher rate of implant infection and capsular contracture.

 During the operation, Dr. Sieber will make a small incision, typically in the inframammary location under the breast.
 Through this incision, he creates a precise pocket for your breast implant.
-Dr. Sieber may use sizers during the procedure to ensure that your selected implant size will, in fact, be able to deliver your desired look.
-Before placing the final implant, the pocket is irrigated with a specific antibiotic solution which helps prevent post-operative infection, and reduces the risk of capsular contraction.
+Before placing the final implant, the pocket is irrigated with a specific antibiotic solution which helps prevent post-operative infection, and reduces the risk of capsular contracture.
 All of your incisions are then closed with absorbable sutures.

 Preparing for Breast Augmentation Surgery